Director of Student Success Coaches

 I have my Bachelor’s degree from Oklahoma State University and my Master’s degree in Counseling and Student Development from Kansas State University.
-I moved to Tulsa after graduate school and was a Resident Hall Director for Housing and Dining Services here at TU in 2009.
+I moved to Tulsa after graduate school and was a Residence Director for Housing and Dining Services here at TU in 2009.
 In 2012, I made the move over to Student Affairs and was the Director of Student Activities and the advisor of Student Association.
 In Fall 2019, with the start of the Student Success Center, I made the professional move to be a part of a team to help each TU student transition to college successfully.

 I choose to be a Student Success Coach because of the positive impact I can have on a student’s time at TU.
 The biggest draw for me was the one-on-one relationship building with each student.
-Diving deep to find out the strengths, weaknesses and goals of each student and helping them navigate their time at TU using those traits.
-During my time in college I can specifically remember the people in my corner.
+Diving deep to find out the strengths, weaknesses, and goals of each student and helping them navigate their time at TU using those traits.
+During my time in college, I can specifically remember the people in my corner.
 The people I knew I could go to at any point, with any question, and would get the support and direction I desperately needed at the time.
 I believe that you can have multiple people in your corner but at TU I want to be one of them that can help challenge and support you to the end!

 Student Success Coach

-I have a Bachelor of Arts in Broadcast Journalism/Communications from Langston University, MHR-Master of Human Relations-Counseling from University of Oklahoma and am currently working on my Master of Education in Social Studies.
+I have a Bachelor of Arts in Broadcast Journalism/Communications from Langston University, MHR-Master of Human Relations-Counseling from the University of Oklahoma and am currently working on my Master of Education in Social Studies.

 I discovered later in life that I have a strong desire to help others.
 I worked as an academic advisor which allowed me to help students but moving into the role of a student success coach has enabled me to work beyond the academic issues and help students in a broader capacity.
 I have had some unique experiences in my life, and I have come to see those experiences not as hardships but as training so that I can help students overcome various obstacles.